- Are all commercially available CoQ10 supplements alike?

 - The fully reduced Ubiquinol form (CoQ10H2)

-Regardless of the initial dietary form of CoQ10 (ubiquinone or ubiquinol), it remains in the blood and in the lymph in the ubiquinol form.
-The following table highlights some of the key differences between the ubiquinone and ubiquinol forms of CoQ10.
+Regardless of the initial dietary intake form of CoQ10 (either ubiquinone or ubiquinol), it remains in the blood and in the lymph in the ubiquinol form.
+The following table highlights some of the key differences between the ubiquinone and ubiquinol forms of CoQ10:

 Ubiquinone or Ubiquinol—Which One Works Better? | ||